-- Lower cost solutions as reducing the costs from the humanifatian system by directly connecting energy suppliers with end-users. - More access: displaced people can access solutions directly rather than waiting for humanitarian solutions. - More choice; different suppliers can provide different technologies, a range of porducts and services, and different costs. - Key point: investing in a long-term system and a sustainable market for energy.
+- Lower cost solutions as reducing the costs from the humanitarian system by directly connecting energy suppliers with end-users. - More access: displaced people can access solutions directly rather than waiting for humanitarian solutions.
+More choice: different suppliers can provide different technologies, a range of porducts and services, and different costs. - Key point: investing in a long-term system and a sustainable market for energy.

-- o The different funding, financing, and market processes in the humanitarian energy sector. - The chapter provides case study evidence on shifting the status quo from traditional to alternative modes of financing. - O Highlighting key work by the GIZ ESDS programme, as well as the NRC and GPA outputs on blended finance.
+- Key issues: - The different funding, financing, market 0 and processes in the humanitarian energy sector. - The chapter provides case study evidence on shifting 0 the status quo from traditional to alternative modes of financing. - Highlighting key work by the GIZ ESDS programme, as well as the NRC and GPA outputs on blended finance.